About the Journal

 Theme

 This section publishes the monographic section of the journal, in which different authors explore a given theme from different points of view.
 The section has one or more editors.
 Each essay in the monographic section is reviewed according to the criteria stated by Scienza & Politica.
+The section is open to outside submissions.

 Essays